 Public liability protects you against bodily injury and property damage claims.
 Say a student trips over your cat or a computer cable and injures themselves.
-Or you spill coffee over the state-of-the-art iMac they're using for the lesson.
+Or you spill coffee over their state-of-the-art iMac.
 They're going to want compensating.

 That's where public liability insurance for teachers comes into its own.
 It pays for your legal representation if there's a claim and also covers any compensation awarded.
 That means it takes care of some potentially hefty bills.